Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 The Riparia Center on the University Park campus conducts long-term studies of the ecology and management of wetlands, streams, and riparian areas across the Commonwealth on a watershed basis, develops and tests ecological indicators for wetlands, streams, and forests.

-The university also partners with local agencies and organizations (Trout Unlimited, Spring Creek Watershed Management, etc.) to monitor water quality in the Centre Region.
+The University also partners with local agencies and organizations (Trout Unlimited, Spring Creek Watershed Management, etc.) to monitor water quality in the Centre Region.

 Yes, Penn State University Penn State develops, supports, and offers programs that encourage and maintain good aquatic stewardship practices.
 For example:

-Penn State’s Extension offers webinars, workshops, and articles about water quality and management that are available for free online to all.
+- Penn State’s Extension offers webinars, workshops, and articles about water quality and management that are available for free online to all.
 The Penn State Agriculture and Environment Center is focused on solving today’s water quality challenges related to the impacts of land use and land management.

 Yes, Penn State partners with numerous local community organizations to maintain shared aquatic ecosystems.

-Partners include Spring Creek Watershed Management, Trout Unlimited, the local townships, and the Borough of State College.
+Partners include Spring Creek Watershed Commission, Trout Unlimited, the local townships, and the Borough of State College.
 Together, we evaluate and manage water quality in the region, primarily through the Municipal Separate Storm Sewer Systems Partnership with Ferguson, Harris, Patton, and College Townships and the Borough of State College.

 Penn State’s Agriculture and Environment Center Community Watershed Engagement Program brings Penn State researchers, educators and students together with community members to solve water quality problems in local priority watersheds.